Frequently Asked Questions

-A. In order to demonstrate 10 years of experience, a professional resume including employment history and sports event industry specific experience, is required.
+A. In order to demonstrate 10 years of experience, a professional resume including employment history and sports tourism industry specific experience, is required.
 Years of experience must be proved upon admission to the program.

 Q. What is the fastest track to my CSEE designation?

 A. The CSEE Program is not a race to the finish line.
 The knowledge obtained through the modules, and the experience gained through your employment by a NASC member organization are part of the process.
 If you are “grandfathered” you can earn your designation in two and a half years, standard participants require four years (this pace requires attendance at both modules offered per year).

 Q. How do I sign up?

 A. When a module is not currently open to accepting registrations, complete an Enrollment Form.
 Or you can register for a Module and you will be automatically enrolled in the program.

 Q. How do I register for each individual module?

 A. Each enrolled CSEE participant will receive, a few months before the next module, information on that module and instructions on how to register.

 Q. How much does it cost?

 Q. How late can I sign up (and pay the fee) to attend the next module?

 A. Online registration will be available for each module a few months prior and the cut off is generally two weeks before the Module.
 Remember your dues must also be paid to attend any certification training, which can also be done at any time until the course begins.
 Online courses will be offered for limited periods of time each year.
 Ample notice will be provided.

 Q. This seems like a substantial commitment on my part.

 A. Yes, it is.
 Adding CSEE to your professional resume will prove valuable to you and your employer.

 Q. Once I complete my certification, what are the continuing education requirements to maintain my certification?